 Nathan Weed received his Ph.D. in Clinical Psychology from the University of Minnesota in 1992.
 He joined the CMU faculty in 2001 after nine years on the clinical psychology faculty at the University of Mississippi.
 His chief teaching, research, and clinical interests are in the area of clinical psychological assessment.
 He directs a psychological assessment research laboratory and a specialty training clinic, the Psychological Assessment Clinic (PAC), devoted to psychological assessment.
-Dr. Weed is Associate Editor of the Journal of Personality Assessment, published by Taylor & Francis.
-He is a Consulting Editor for Psychological Assessment, published by the American Psychological Association, and for Assessment, published by Sage.
+Dr. Weed serves as Consulting Editor for the Journal of Personality Assessment, published by Taylor & Francis, Psychological Assessment, published by the American Psychological Association, and Assessment, published by Sage.

 Recent journal articles:

 Thornton, V. L., Dodd, C. G., & Weed, N. C. (2020).
 Assessment of prescription stimulant misuse among college students using the MMPI-2-RF.
 Addictive Behaviors.
 Advance online publication. https://doi.org/10.1016/j.addbeh.2020.106511

 Wang, J., Han, K., Ketterer, H. L., Weed, N. C., Ben-Porath, Y. S., Kim, J., & Moon, K. (2020).
 Evaluating the measurement invariance of MMPI-2-RF Restructured Clinical Scale 4 (Antisocial Behavior) between American and Korean clinical samples: Exploring cultural and translation issues affecting item responding.
 Journal of Personality Assessment.
 Advance online publication. https://doi.org/10.1080/00223891.2020.1769111